 While farming was the most important way of making a living in North Dakota for more than 100 years, there were some economically important industries, too.
 Two of the most important industries in this time period were coal mining and brick making.
 There were coal mines, both large and small, around the western and central part of North Dakota.
 (See Document 1) The smallest coal mines provided heating fuel for one or more families.
-Sometimes, the family mines often used only surface coal.
+Family mines often extracted only surface coal.
 (See Image 1) The families would gather in the fall with picks and shovels to scrape up the coal.
 They loaded coal into a few wagons to take back to their homes.
-These small mines were often called family mines or wagon mines.
+Small mines were often called wagon mines.

 Some small mines provided fuel for one town.
 These mines were usually large enough to have an underground tunnel.
 (See Image 2.)
 The largest mines, such as the mines at Wilton, operated year-round most of the time and found distant markets for their coal.

 Some coal mine jobs were seasonal.
 Farmers could work in a coal mine during the winter months when they had little to do on the farm.
 Coal mines paid cash wages which were very helpful to farmers.
 In the summer, the coal mines were less active, and farmers could return to their fields.